 If the vehicle creeps, lower the belt, install the belt guard and side panel, then start engine.
 Repeat until creeping stops.

-Spare Drive Belt Holder
+Spare Drive Belt Storage

-A spare drive belt can be stored in holder.
+A spare drive belt can be stored on RH side of engine compartment.

 NOTE: Spare drive belt is not supplied with the snowmobile.